-Ride-sharing programs are becoming as widespread as taxi services across America’s major cities – this year, over 15 million Americans are expected to take advantage of this evolving technology (a 20% rise from last year).
-Services like Uber and Lyft are tech-based companies in which real people entrust their lives to a stranger.
-Unlike taxi services, however, these companies are largely remotely managed and regulated, and may have different sets of rules to comply with than the city-mandated taxi services.
+Ride-sharing services are a great example of how the use of technology makes getting around even easier.
+Services like Lyft and Uber have quickly become as widespread as taxi services across America’s major cities, over 15 million Americans are expected to take advantage of this evolving technology (a 20% rise from last year).
+They also help to reduce intoxicated drivers getting behind the wheel and causing an accident.
+However, these tech-based services are based on real people entrusting their lives, safety and well-being to a complete stranger.
+Unlike taxi services, however, these companies are mainly remotely managed and may have different sets of rules to comply with than taxi services.

+Ride-sharing services are especially popular with young people who are more comfortable using smartphone apps to do things that traditionally required more effort in the past (ordering a pizza, depositing a check, etc.).
 The service is also popular with people who live in cities because of its fast, convenient setup; with the single push of a button, you can secure yourself a ride and be on your way within minutes.
-Uber also takes its payments directly through the app (and it doesn’t accept tips), so that you’re not awkwardly fussing with money and trying to calculate percentages when you reach your destination.
-Uber has essentially eliminated all of the usual stressors of hailing a ride and created a way to reach a market that might not otherwise consider using a taxi service.
+Uber and Lyft also take their payments directly through the app so that you’re not fussing with money when you reach your destination.
+Uber and Lyft have virtually eliminated all of the usual stressors of hailing a ride and created a way to reach a market that might not otherwise consider using a taxi service.

 With power, though, comes responsibility, and mainstream media has no shortage of concerns about Uber’s.
 Whether it’s in terms of accident liability, incidents of violence against both passengers and drivers, or questions about vehicle damage, there are a number of gray areas involved with Uber that people who use its services should be aware of.